databinding-gmbh/T4.FileManager.VisualStudio/docs/11-Living-documentation-and-testing.md

 - Generate files ignores output extension .cs and uses .txt as default to avoid "error generation output" compile errors
 - Generate files with DisableTemplateMainOutputFile enabled prevents generation of the t4 main output file (Workaround invalid file extension)

-To find such differences in behaivors in Visual Studio 2019 our end 2 end tests were a great help to us.
+To find such differences in behaviors in Visual Studio 2019 our end 2 end tests were a great help to us.